Connect with others who understand.

 Written by Maureen McNulty

-Seromas — collections of fluid under the skin — are the most common complication after lumpectomy (breast-conserving surgery) or mastectomy (removal of a breast).
-The good news is there are steps you can take to prevent or treat seromas.
-It’s important to know that, while some types of exercise may help prevent seromas from developing, others may trigger seroma formation and should be avoided.
-Read on for details.
+Seromas are collections of fluid under the skin.
+They are among the most common complications after lumpectomy (breast-conserving surgery) or mastectomy (removal of a breast).
+The good news is that there are steps you can take to prevent or treat seromas.
+The right kind of exercise may help lower your risk of seromas.
+But some moves can make them worse.
+Here’s what you need to know before getting started.

 What Is a Seroma?

 Seromas are pockets of clear fluid in your body.
-They can develop in areas where you’ve had tissue surgically removed.
-If a seroma occurs, it’ll most likely develop within a week to a week and a half after having surgery.
+You can develop fluid in the breast after surgery or in an empty space where tissue has been surgically removed.
+If a seroma develops, it will most likely show up within a week to a week and a half after having surgery.

-A seroma can form after a lumpectomy or a mastectomy — as well as following an axillary lymph node dissection (surgery to remove the lymph nodes) or a sentinel lymph node biopsy (a procedure to determine if cancer has spread).
-If you undergo breast reconstruction surgery using tissue from your abdomen, it’s possible for a seroma to form in your abdomen.
+A seroma can form after a lumpectomy, a mastectomy, a lymph node removal, or a sentinel lymph node biopsy (a procedure to determine if cancer has spread).
+If you undergo breast reconstruction surgery using tissue from your abdomen, a seroma can form in your abdomen.

-Members of MyBCTeam have talked about their experience with seromas.
+Members of MyBCTeam have talked about their experience with seromas after breast surgery.
 “It’s in my chest area where they removed the implants,” wrote one member.
 “There’s a huge concave area. … This is where the fluid is collecting.”

 “When I press on my chest, it jiggles like Jell-O from the fluid moving under the skin,” said another.